Lease Hunting Opportunities for Oklahoma Landowners

 Advertising the Lease

 Once a lease is ready to market, advertising can be a critical component.
 The modes of advertising selected should depend on the type of lease offered and the location of the property.
 Often, advertising may be accomplished simply by word of mouth and a lease arranged with local hunters.
 Occasionally, more sophisticated advertising is needed to reach the target clientele.
-Many Oklahoma leases have been successfully marketed through advertisements in newspapers of local and nearby larger cities.
+Many Oklahoma leases have been successfully marketed through advertisements in various media or forums.
 The most important advertisement for the continual success of any hunting lease business is a satisfied customer.
 If hunters feel they received a quality hunt for a fair price, then they or someone else will be back the following season.

-There are several websites dedicated to connecting potential lessors with potential lessees.
+There are several websites dedicated to connecting po-tential lessors with potential lessees.
 Some of these services charge a small fee for their services, but others are free.
 A quick search of the internet will reveal many of these services.
-An example of a free website is: http://www.noble.org/apps/weblistings/wildlifelease.

-Landowners who target the more affluent and/or out-of-state hunters should consider more intensive marketing efforts and emphasize hunt qualities including atmosphere and facilities.
-Such efforts could include establishing internet websites, developing brochures, invitations for hunting shows to film on the property, and possibly participating in sport trade shows and making select advertisements in regional or national magazines or newsletters.
-Most landowners with intensively-managed leases develop brochures and flyers and many are moving toward increased use of videos, hunting shows, and the internet, as well as additional effort and investment to identify potential clientele.
+Landowners who target the more affluent and/or out-of-state hunters should consider more intensive marketing efforts and emphasize hunt qualities, including atmosphere and facilities.
+Such efforts could include establishing websites, developing brochures, invitations for hunting shows to film on the property, possibly participating in sport trade shows, and making select advertisements in regional or national magazines or newsletters.
+Many landowners with intensively managed leases develop brochures, videos and websites to attract potential clientele.

 Costs and Returns